At the time of our last full, published article, 27 of the 139 plumbing

 As you can see from Table 1, prices varied dramatically for the same work.

-Prices to supply and install a specific garbage disposer model ranged from
+Prices to supply and install an InsinkErator Premier Badger 5 garbage disposer

-These large price differences are reflected in the price index scores,
+These large price differences are reflected in the price comparison scores,

-For medium-size or large jobs, dont rely exclusively on our price index
+For medium-size or large jobs, dont rely exclusively on our price comparison

 scores.
 Taking the time to get several bids is likely to produce substantial

 savings.
-We estimate that getting three bids for typical installation jobs
+We estimate that getting three bids instead of one for typical

-$750 to $1,000 on a remodeling job is well worth making a few extra appointments
+on a job is well worth arranging a few extra appointments to get estimates.

-For a large remodeling joba new kitchen or bathroom, for instancegetting
+For large remodeling jobsa new kitchen or bathroom, for instancegetting

 several bids is especially critical.
 Not only is a large amount of money